-Licensed tug/s make fast at berth (The Sea going tug may be permitted to make fast at a river berth in circumstances whereby the abilities of the tug are known to the pilots.
-If so, a pilot must be present on the sea tug and at least one on the barge.
-Two licensed tugs to be in attendance, at least one of which to be made fast until No.19 buoy)
+Licensed tug/s make fast at berth (The Sea going tug may be permitted to make fast at a berth. (

+Two Licensed tugs to be in attendance, at least one of wich to be made fast until No.19 Buoy.